 Medical professionals will assist in running consultations with patients at the clinic and during the outreach work.
 You will be working alongside the clinic’s Doctor and Nurse to become familiar with the diseases affecting the local population and how to treat them.
 You will deal closely with patients from the local community, learn more about their way of life and give care to patients living in extreme poverty.
 This will provide a great opportunity to have a greater impact on the people who are in need of help – this is indeed back-to-basics medicine

 It is primarily general practice work in this busy clinic.
 Approximately 40% of patients are children and 70% of these are under 5 years old so the project may well be of interest to paediatricians, as well as anyone with an interest in public health, or tropical medicine.

 TB and HIV are prevalent in the community as is alcoholism, adult onset diabetes; cardiovascular disease, cataracts and cancer are sharply increasing.
 You will also see a lot of patients with aches and pains, and everyday problems.
 Common diseases amongst the child patients include fungal infections, intestinal worms, diarrhoea, dehydration, malnutrition and mouth infections (e.g. oral thrush).
 By themselves, these infections and illnesses may not be particularly severe; however if left untreated they will get much worse leading to complications and in severe cases even death.

-You will also assess and treat emergency patients, and the clinic has on average one emergency trip to the hospital each week, which is around one and a half hours drive away.
+The clinic also assesses and treats emergency patients, and there is, on average, one emergency trip to the hospital each week, which is around one and a half hours drive away.